Skuarex5/Traffic-Sign-Detection-Yolov5n/README.md

 - ⚡ **Lightweight YOLOv5n** model optimized for embedded hardware
 - 🎥 Real-time **video stream capture** via OpenCV
 - 🔍 **Motion-based triggering** to minimize unnecessary inference
-- 🧠 Modular and easily extensible code (can be adapted to other classes or datasets)
 - 💾 Designed for **low-resource environments** with efficient memory management

 ---